 Organized recovery documents and credit rebuild roadmap on executive dark desk, editorial photography

-Bankruptcy discharges debt — it does not permanently disqualify you from business credit.
-The path back to a functioning line of credit is longer than most business owners expect and shorter than most fear.
-The key variables are which chapter you filed, when the discharge occurred, and how disciplined your rebuild has been since that date.
+Bankruptcy discharges debt, it does not permanently disqualify you from business credit.
+The path back is longer than expected but shorter than most fear.

 Can You Get a Business Line of Credit After Bankruptcy?

-According to Federal Reserve Small Business Credit Survey data, approximately 27% of business owners who experienced a credit event (including bankruptcy) were able to access some form of credit within two years.
-That number rises to roughly 58% within four years post-discharge, assuming consistent credit activity in the interim.
-The single most consequential factor is not the bankruptcy itself but the quality of the credit behavior that follows it.
+According to Federal Reserve Small Business Credit Survey data, approximately 27% of business owners who experienced a credit event were able to access credit within two years.

-Average personal FICO scores fall to the 530–560 range immediately after a bankruptcy discharge (Experian, 2024).
-With disciplined credit rebuilding — secured cards, low utilization, consistent payment — most borrowers reach the 620–640 range within 18–24 months and 660–680 within 36 months.
-A 720+ score is achievable within five to seven years of discharge, but bank-tier LOC access typically reopens before that threshold if revenue and banking history are strong.
+Average personal FICO scores fall to the 530–560 range immediately after bankruptcy discharge (Experian, 2024).
+With disciplined credit rebuilding, most borrowers reach 620–640 within 18–24 months.

 Chapter 7 vs. Chapter 13: How Each Affects Your LOC Timeline